-Foreign equities consist of U.S., Europe, Australia, Far East and emerging market equities.
-Like for Canadian equities, a safety margin of 0.50% is deducted from the result obtained by weighting the different data sources to compensate for the variability of the long-term returns.
+Foreign equities consist of U.S., Europe, Australia, Far East and emerging-market equities.
+As done with the projected return for Canadian equities, a safety margin of 0.50% is deducted from the result obtained by weighting the different data sources to compensate for the variability of the long-term returns.

-The guideline can be used as a proxy for U.S. equities.
-No separate guideline is provided for U.S. equities for the following reasons:
+The projected rate for foreign developed-market equities can be used as a proxy for U.S. equities.
+No separate guideline is provided for U.S. equities, for the following reasons:

-- CPP and QPP do not distinguish U.S. equities from foreign developed equities in their reports, however the reports indicate that U.S. equities are a part of their investment portfolio - Result of the 2019 FP Canada/IQPF survey of investment professionals.
+- CPP and QPP do not distinguish U.S. equities from foreign developed-market equities in their reports, however the reports indicate that U.S. equities are a part of their investment portfolio. - The result of the 2022 FP Canada/IQPF survey.
 The reduced average was used where the highest and lowest value were removed.
-The value used is the average between MSCI EAFE index and S&P 500 US index.
+The value used is the average between MSCI EAFE Index and S&P 500 US Index.

-Note, however, the historical returns used to develop the guideline for foreign developed equities include the MSCI EAFE Index Foreign Equities (Developed) and the S&P 500 Composite Index for U.S. equities.
+Note, however, the historical returns used to develop the guideline for foreign developed-market equities include the MSCI EAFE Index Foreign Equities (Developed) and the S&P 500 Composite Index for U.S. equities on a 50/50 basis.